pythonlib

 finalize() None[source]

-Undo all initializations of the Python interpreter in the target process This method calls PyEval_RestoreThread + Py_FinalizeEx
+Undo all initializations of the Python interpreter in the target process

 prepare_hook(func: str, ofunc_addr: int = 0) int[source]

-Utility for using a python function as a hook.
+Utility for using a Python function as a hook

-This method returns the address of the function and optionally creates the global function o_{func} which points to the original function.
+This method returns the address of the function and optionally creates the global function o_{func} which points to the original function

 Parameters: